So, we’re separated and I’m going to have a baby (and I can’t afford it)….

 However, the Court must disregard the entitlement of any income tested pension, allowance or benefit.

-If there is no agreement about the payment of child birth expenses and maintenance, an application needs to be made to the Federal Circuit Court for an Order about the payment.
+In the case of child birth expenses and maintenance, if there is no agreement between both parties, an application needs to be made to the Federal Circuit Court for an Order about the payment.
 The Application must be made within 12 months of the child’s birth, and if paternity is disputed, you may need to establish paternity first.

-Any expenses must be able to be clearly demonstrated – so regardless of whether you are claiming nappies, formula or something larger like the hospital costs, it is important to be able to produce receipts, quotes and invoices, and demonstrate that the item or service was necessary because of the pregnancy, and that it was reasonable in the circumstances.
+It is important that all expenses incurred is clearly demonstrated whether you are claiming nappies, formula or something larger like the hospital costs.
+You must be able to produce receipts, quotes and invoices, and demonstrate that the item or service was necessary because of the pregnancy, and that it was reasonable in the circumstances.

-If an agreement can be reached between the parents, you can formalise it in the form of Consent Orders by lodging an Application for Consent Orders with the Court.
-If no agreement can be reached, you will need to file an Initiating Application, Affidavit, and Financial Statement with the Court.
+To formalize an agreement between the parents, you may proceed in the form of Consent Orders by lodging an Application for Consent Orders with the Court.
+On the other hand, if no agreement can be reached, you will need to file an Initiating Application, Affidavit, and Financial Statement with the Court.
 Once you have filed your documents, it will be necessary to serve them on the other party, who then have the ability to file a response.